 Indeed, the company has some serious street credit in the dog sledding world.
-Owners Travis Beals and Sarah Stokey are both Iditarod finishers (Travis has finished the race four times now, placing 11th one year).
+Owners Travis Beals and Sarah Stokey are both Iditarod finishers (Travis has finished the race six times now, placing within the top ten one year and 11th another).
 They spend a good part of the year training with their dogs, but during the summer, they love sharing the terrain and the dogs’ company with visitors.

 Prices & Dates